Gravitational Wave Birefringence from Fuzzy Dark Matter: Chern-Simons Gravity Theory

 where $\kappa\equiv(16\pi G)^{-1}$ with $G$ the Newton constant, while $\alpha$ denotes the CS coupling with unit length dimension.
 The quantity $^*R^\tau_{~\lambda \mu\nu} R^{\lambda~\mu\nu}_{~\tau}$ is the so-called Pontryagin denisty.
 Here the dual Riemann tensor is defined by $^*R^{\lambda~\mu\nu}_{~\tau} \equiv \epsilon^{\mu\nu\rho\sigma} R^\lambda_{~\tau\rho\sigma}/2$, where ${\epsilon}^{\mu\nu\rho\sigma} = \tilde{\epsilon}^{\mu\nu\rho\sigma}/\sqrt{-g}$ is the 4-dimensional Levi-Civita tensor with the anti-symmetric symbol as $\tilde{\epsilon}^{0123} = -\tilde{\epsilon}_{0123} = 1$.
 By differentiating the CS gravity action with respect to the tensor perturbation $h_{ij}$ defined by $ds^2 = a(\eta)^2 [-d\eta^2+( \delta_{ij}+h_{ij})dx^i dx^j]$, we can obtain the following linearized gravitational equations~\cite{Alexander:2004wk}

 where $\square \equiv (-\partial_\eta^2-2{\cal H}\partial_\eta + \partial_i^2)/a^2$ is the four-dimensional d'Alembertian operator in the Friedmann-Lema\^{\i}tre-Robertson-Walker metric with ${\cal H}$ the conformal Hubble parameter.
-Throughout this article, the Latin letters refer to the spatial indices while the Greek letters to the spacetime ones.
+Throughout this article, the Latin letters refer to spatial indices while the Greek letters to spacetime ones.
 Also, we have simplified our formulae by using the usual transverse-traceless gauge conditions $\delta^{ij}h_{ij} = \partial^i h_{ij} = 0$.
-Depending on the realistic situations inside and outside of the MW, we can further simplify the above general GW equations.
+In our work, we assume that the GW production is the same as in GR, while the FDM affects the subsequent propagation of GWs.
+Depending on the realistic FDM profiles inside and outside of the MW, we can further simplify the above general GW equations.